odoo/documentation/content/applications/general/users.rst

 User type
 ---------

-With the :ref:`developer mode <developer-mode>` activated, :guilabel:`User Type` can be selected from the :guilabel:`Access Rights` tab of the user form, accessible via :menuselection:`Settings app --> Users section --> Manage Users`.
+:guilabel:`User Type` can be selected from the :guilabel:`Access Rights` tab of the user form, accessible via :menuselection:`Settings app --> Users section --> Manage Users`.

 There are three types of users: :guilabel:`Internal User`, :guilabel:`Portal`, and :guilabel:`Public`.